avifenesh/checker/README.md

 print - print all the URL's in your list.

-q - quite the program.
+q - quit the program.

 run - start the checking progress. arg - optional - the number of times you want the process to go on. default - work till manually stop.